Some NyQuil products are likely safe to use while breastfeeding, while others may not be, depending on their ingredients.

 A doctor can suggest safe medications to take, or they can recommend drug-free remedies.

 Some forms of NyQuil are likely safe for breastfeeding women to use.
-It is best to avoid taking liquid NyQuil as it contains alcohol, which can pass to the baby through the breast milk.
+It is best to avoid taking liquid NyQuil as it contains alcohol, which can pass to the baby through the breast milk, and there are concerns about other active ingredients as well.

 If a person is unsure of how to treat a cold or flu while breastfeeding, they can speak to a doctor who can provide information on the best types of NyQuil and alternative treatment options.